guidefari/here_hugo/apps/v2/src/content/note/cloud-networking.md

 ## Asymmetric
 - uses public key & private key
 - The asymmetric keys are mathematically linked.
-What one key encrypts, only the other can decrypt — and vice versa.
+What one key encrypts, only the other can decrypt, and vice versa.
 - I encrypt data with my recipient's public key, I send it across the network, receiver decrypts with their mathematically linked private key (i.e the only key that can decrypt this message).
 - **Message Signing** is another advantage asymmetric encryption brings. read [Using Asymmetric Keys](https://www.practicalnetworking.net/series/cryptography/using-asymmetric-keys/) for more insight
 - Compared to symmetric encryption, asymmetric is more expensive on resources